 Rounds Reintroduces Bill to Ease Regulatory Burden on Local Banks & Credit Unions

-WASHINGTON—U.S. Senator Mike Rounds (R-S.D.), a member of the Senate Committee on Banking, Housing and Urban Affairs, today reintroduced the Taking Account of Institutions with Low Operation Risk (TAILOR) Act, a bill to require federal regulatory agencies to take risk profiles and business models of institutions into account when crafting regulations.
+WASHINGTON - U.S. Senators Mike Rounds (R-S.D.), Cynthia Lummis (R-Wyo.) and Tim Scott (R-S.C.), all members of the Senate Committee on Banking, Housing and Urban Affairs, reintroduced the Taking Account of Institutions with Low Operation Risk (TAILOR) Act.
+This bill would require federal regulatory agencies to take risk profiles and business models of institutions into account when crafting regulations.

-“Financial institutions across South Dakota have been negatively impacted by burdensome, unnecessary regulations because of disproportionate compliance costs since the passage of the Dodd-Frank Act in 2010,” said Rounds.
-“Excessive costs and regulatory hurdles continue to hurt consumers the most.
-The TAILOR Act would ease the regulatory burden on smaller financial institutions so they can focus their resources on taking care of their customers, rather than spending time and money on compliance, the costs of which are ultimately passed onto the consumer in South Dakota.
+“Financial institutions across South Dakota have been negatively impacted by burdensome, unnecessary regulations due to disproportionate compliance costs,” said Rounds.
+“These costs are ultimately passed down to consumers.
+The TAILOR Act would ease the regulatory burden on smaller financial institutions so they can focus resources on taking care of their customers, rather than spending time and money on compliance.
 I look forward to working with my colleagues on this important legislation so our smaller financial institutions are better able to meet the needs of families and local businesses.”